jaredcnance/jaredcnance.github.io/src/__wip/leveling-up-your-dotnet-testing/index.md

 ## Factories

 Factories are an excellent way to reduce the boilerplate for individual tests.
-If you're not familiar with factories, they are a simple [creational pattern](https://en.wikipedia.org/wiki/Creational_pattern) that abstract the instantiation process of a type.
+If you're not familiar with factories, they are a [creational pattern](https://en.wikipedia.org/wiki/Creational_pattern) that abstract the instantiation process of a type.
 The simplest form a factory can take is: